 Sandstorm expects its employees, officers, directors and contractors to promote honest and ethical behavior, to avoid conflicts of interest, to comply with governmental laws and applicable rules and regulations, and to help foster the Company’s culture of honesty and accountability.
 To this end, Sandstorm has outlined a comprehensive bribery and fraud prevention program which covers topic areas such as bribery, fraud, conflict of interest, administrative corruption, facilitation payments, breach of duty, misuse of authority and criminal activity.
 All employees, officers, directors and contractors are required to read and sign the policy in order to evidence that they understand and agree to conduct their work in accordance with the terms of the policy.

 The Company’s whistleblower policy allows for the anonymous submission of any concerns regarding questionable accounting or auditing matters or violations of the Company’s Code of Business Conduct and Ethics.
 Employees may submit concerns directly to the audit committee using either the whistleblower hotline (a confidential, anonymous and toll-free telephone line available 24 hours a day, 7 days a week) or via mail or email.
 The audit committee reviews and investigates each complaint and takes appropriate corrective actions.
+No complaints were received through the Whistle Blower hotline in 2017.

 Governance – Corporate Governance